A lot or a little?

 Math genius Farrah has tried to act like a regular high school girl and distance herself from a painful middle school nickname: Digit.
 But when she cracks a code that an eco-terrorist group has been broadcasting on a popular teen TV show, she finds herself in serious danger -- and under the protection of a young, handsome FBI agent.
 Between hiding out, jumping out of moving taxis, and staking out bad guys from a Central Park tree, Farrah and John find themselves in a deeper mystery -- and in love with each other.
 As she uses her genius skills to thwart another terrible terrorist tragedy, she also learns that \"someone could love me\" for being Digit, her true, brainy self.

 Is it any good?

-There's not enough clever spy stuff to put A GIRL NAMED DIGIT in league with Ally Carter's I'd Tell You I Love You, But Then I'd Have to Kill You, but A Girl Named Digit is a fun enough book that celebrates smart, brave girls and the importance of being yourself.
+There's not enough clever spy stuff to put this in a league with Ally Carter's similar tale, but it’s a fun enough book that celebrates smart, brave girls and the importance of being yourself.
 Tweens may find it a bit heavy on romance and a little light on actual code breaking, but readers looking for a beach book with a little bit of heart will find enough to satisfy them.
 Digit's transformation into a tough girl who's able to be her true self is realistic -- and worth cheering.

 Families can talk about A Girl Named Digit's message of being true to yourself.
 Do you think it's still true that girls hide their smarts from their friends?
 If so, why do you think that is, and what can we do to change it?